hexinfra/gorox/hemi/contrib/mappers/README.md

 Mappers perform request mapping in handlets.
-They are not components.
+Mappers are not components.